 SALVATORE’S PIZZA & WINGS

 A native of Buffalo, New York, Ken Siters knows a thing or two about pizza and wings.
 That’s why he doesn’t take shortcuts at his eatery, Salvatore’s, which is quietly tucked away in a strip center just off of Panama City Beach’s main oceanfront drag.
 From house-made sauces and dressings to wings that are never frozen, Siters takes his fare seriously.
-And
+And customers notice.

 “A huge chunk of our business comes over Spring Break.
 Those few weeks in March are just crazy,” Siters says.
 “We’re grateful for the business, but glad by the end of March when things slow down.
 All the drunk customers start to wear you down a little bit!”